 We also use suffixes to indicate if a porch extension (P) or dormer window (D) has been added to the core design.

 The rest of the build will be handled by the contractor of your choice.
 Alternatively, you may wish to 'self-build', where you arrange the rest of the build yourself.
 This involves arranging the various trades and materials required, possibly even with an element of your own labour.
+You can estimate the cost of your house by using our pricing tool by selecting procurement options, location, site conditions and specification.

 Try getting to know the locals in the area where you want to build, often the best plots are not advertised.
 Remember to contact the local estate agents and get them to put you on their lists.